About Young Scot

 The Youth Commission is an opportunity for us to better understand the current picture of support for children and adolescents across Scotland

 Having an active lifestyle has a positive impact on physical and mental health, so it’s exciting to see Young Scot using innovative technology to help young people to be more active, more often…”

 We are delighted to join forces with Young Scot in the development of the Create18 funding programme.

-Working with Young Scot on this campaign has been a key part of our five-year strategy, not just to inform and reach young people with this essential life skill, but to engage and motivate them to learn CPR and pass it on to their friends and family.
+Working with Young Scot on this campaign has been a key part of our five-year strategy, not just to inform and reach young people with this essential life skill, but to engage and pass it on to their friends and family.

-“ We are delighted to be working with and learning from the expertise of our partners, Young Scot and Project Scotland, and other specialist agencies.
+“ We are delighted to be working with and Project Scotland other specialist agencies.

 It has been great to meet members of NYAAG’s latest team and to hear about their plans for nurturing new talent and making youth arts even more accessible to all.

 I really like Young Scot Rewards because of the variety of opportunities.
 I especially like the Connect Your Tech service because you can push yourself and reach an exercise goal.